hmmanit/hmmandev.github.io/blogs/kotlin-flow-channel-part-1.md

 ## Conclusion

-* It's about streams and flow (cold stream), in the next article, we will talk about StateFlow and SharedFlow to see the difference between them ;)
+* It's about streams and Flow (cold stream), in the next article, we will talk about StateFlow and SharedFlow to see the difference between them ;)
 * Let's start with Part 2: